CP1404/Practicals/prac_03/README.md

     > 1aB
     Your 3 character password is valid: 1aB

-[!NOTE] Do not just try and Google "Python password checker" or something, but think about doing this step by step.
+Do not just try and Google "Python password checker" or something, but think about doing this step by step.
 We have provided a suitable structure for you with `TODO` comments in the code provided.
 Follow these.